yoyoberenguer/SoundServer/README.md

 # SoundServer (compatible pygame 2.0)
 ```
 Pygame Sound controller for video game.
-SoundServer is a free program (coded with Python & Cython).
+SoundServer is a free program (coded with Python & Cython) that simplify pygamne sound scripting.
-It allows pygame programer to rely on an very convenient library for controlling
+It allows pygame programer to rely on an very convenient library to control pygame sound objects
-sound effects playing on the mixer using a set of methods/tools to apply transformations.
+using a set of methods/tools to apply local or global transformations.

+It is behaving like an interactive pool of sounds that can modify from anywhere in your code,
+whenever a sound needs to be adjusted.
 It contains methods such as panning sound effect (not included in pygame 2.0), volume control, pause and resume and tools
 to locate specific sound(s) that needs to be adjusted in your video game.
 ```